Turquie Santé

 Recognized doctors

-In Turkey, ophthalmologists perform specialized treatment using three main surgical approaches: vitrectomy (removing the gel inside the eye),pneumatic retinopexy (injecting an expanding gas bubble),and scleral buckle (placing a silicone band around the eye).
-Each technique addresses different detachment types and severity levels.
+In Turkey, ophthalmologists at partner clinics of Turquie Santé perform specialized surgical repairs using three main approaches: vitrectomy (removing the gel inside the eye),pneumatic retinopexy (injecting an expanding gas bubble),and scleral buckle (placing a silicone band around the eye).
+Each technique addresses different detachment types and severity levels, with treatment costs significantly lower than in Western countries.

-Patients report gradual vision improvement over months, not immediately after surgery (this matters psychologically).
-Recovery requires patience, strict eye positioning, and regular follow-up appointments.
+Patients typically experience gradual vision improvement over months rather than immediately after surgery.
+Recovery requires patience, strict eye positioning, and regular follow up appointments with your surgical team.

 Retinal Detachment Surgery Cost in Turkey

-Pricing varies based on surgical complexity and chosen technique.
-Turkish clinics offer transparent cost structures significantly lower than Western Europe or North America, without compromising quality or safety standards.
+Pricing depends on surgical complexity and chosen technique.
+Turkish clinics offer transparent structures significantly lower than Western Europe or North America, without sacrificing quality or safety.

 Scleral buckle with cerclage typically ranges from $2,800 to $3,500.
-This procedure suits straightforward detachments with single tears and involves less operative time than vitrectomy.
+Straightforward detachments with single tears involve less operative time than vitrectomy.

-Pneumatic retinopexy ranges from $2,200 to $3,200, making it the most economical option for eligible candidates.
-However, strict patient selection criteria limit its applicability.
+Pneumatic retinopexy ranges from $2,200 to $3,200, making it the most economical option for eligible candidates, though strict patient selection criteria limit applicability to specific cases.

-These prices include surgeon fees, facility costs, anesthesia, and immediate post-operative care.
-Travel packages combining surgery with accommodation can reduce overall expenses.
-Many Turkish clinics offer payment plans or work with international insurance providers.
-Always request itemized quotes and verify JCI accreditation before committing.
+Packages include surgeon fees, facility costs, anesthesia, and immediate post-operative care.
+Travel arrangements combining surgery with accommodation can reduce overall expenses.
+Many clinics offer payment plans or work with international insurance.
+Always request itemized quotes and verify JCI accreditation before proceeding.

 Risks and Side Effects